If your hearing does not recover, following sudden sensorineural hearing loss (SSNHL), there are things you can do to help.

 An alternative solution is the Bone Anchored Hearing Aid (BAHA) device, which transmits signals from the impaired ear to the better-hearing ear via bone vibration.
 Unlike hearing aids, BAHAs are surgically implanted devices.

-There are two different types of BAHA devices:
+There are different types of BAHA devices:

 - A device by Oticon MedicalTM or CochlearTM Baha® where a titanium abutment is placed on the skull bone behind the impaired ear.
 A removable sound processor gets attached onto the abutment.
 The benefit of this device is that, unlike the CROS, the better-hearing ear does not have a hearing aid in it.